lucas-alba/Language-Model/README.md

 ## Usage
-- Type into the filename.txt
+- Run the program and it will generate a sentence
-- Follows a close syntax for BASIC
+- Follows the grammar rules for American English
-- Does not support Strings
-- Prints TAC and Optimized in console
-- Prints x86 code in assembly.txt
+- Counts the number of production rules used
+- Prints a tree to track the path the sentence took